The holidays are one of the most exciting times of the year in New York City!

 The first show included the Rockettes doing “The Parade of the Wooden Soldiers” and the “Living Nativity.”

-Both of these components are still used in the Radio City show to this day.
+Both of these are still components of the show to this day!

 The films that were presented that first year were “Flying Down To Rio, “The Night Before Christmas,” and Walt Disney’s “Silly Symphony.”